fahdi/theme-my-login/readme.txt

 === Theme My Login ===
 Contributors: jfarthing84
 Donate link: http://webdesign.jaedub.com
-Tags: wordpress, login, register, theme, form
-Requires at least: 2.5
+Tags: wordpress, login, register, theme, form, james kelly Requires at least: 2.5
 Tested up to: 2.5
-Stable tag: 1.1
+Stable tag: 1.1.0

-This plugin makes your registration and login pages look just like the rest of your website.
+This plugin themes the WordPress login, register, forgot password and profile pages to look like the rest of your website.

 == Description ==

-This plugin makes your registration and login pages look just like the rest of your website by replacing the wp-login.php page with a function that includes the header files, footer files, and all of the HTML in between that you specify in the 'Theme My Login' settings.
+This plugin themes the WordPress login, register, forgot password and profile pages to look like the rest of your website.
+It replaces the wp-login.php and profile.php pages with functions that render your theme settings as specified in your WordPress administration panel under Settings->Theme My Login.

 == Installation ==